 Timely and proactive roadside assistance can make a major difference for highway safety.
 That's why Wisconsin is among a number of states that organizes highway safety patrol operations to clear traffic incidents, move disabled vehicles and manage other traffic hazards.

 It is a free service offered in select coverage areas statewide.
-Motorists can learn more about the program and share their feedback and experiences on

 - Relocating disabled vehicles